mediumworx/analytics/README.md

 -   Part 1 - Scrapping data from the website(s)
 -   Part 2 - Advanced topics on scrapping data from website(s) - website data behind the protected wall (not hacking - assumes you have username and password) and resolving company proxy issues

-Image Recogintion:
--   Part 1 - Detecting whether or not there is signature (i.e., hand written text) on the document
+Computer Vision - OCR Paper Form:
+-   Part 1 - Develop Image Classification Model to detect which Form we need to OCR
+-   Part 2 - OCR the Form using Tesseract OCR and Microsoft Computer Vision API
+-   Part 3 - Deploy OCR Application